dima-starosud/erased/README.md

 3. Make type level type (like `TNat` in samples above) extending `Reducible` (see `nat/TNat.scala`), that is it's "reducible" but abstract, so cannot "reduce";
 4. Make all the "instances" of that type level type (like `Zero` and `Succ`) extending `ReducibleImpl`.

 That's it.
-When we have some type level term involving `Reducible` (but not `ReducibleImpl`) we do nothing, because `Reduce` type is abstract.
-But as soon as we are passed concrete types extending `ReducibleImpl` (where `Reduce` is able to do the job) computation is starting.
+When we have some type level function accepting `Reducible` (but not `ReducibleImpl`) we do nothing, because `Reduce` type is abstract.
+But as soon as this function is passed concrete type extending `ReducibleImpl` (where `Reduce` is able to do the job) computation is starting.
 And is stopped again when there is no more `ReducibleImpl` to proceed.

 So the rule is "make reduction step, when your main object is able to do its own job".